Axertin/Archipelago-MinaTheHollower/worlds/mina_the_hollower/docs/en_Mina The Hollower.md

 ### Bone Up Caps
 - **Per Upgrade**: Attack, defense, and sidearm upgrades are progressively limited separately.
 - **All upgrade**: A single progressive cap applies to attack, defense, and sidearm upgrades.

+### Maximum Stat Caps
+- Select what your max level for your stats will be

 ### Randomize Starting Items
 - Takes your 15 starting items and shuffles them.
 This increases difficulty and can cause some funny starts.